Ahmed1Abdelrazik/proj3/README.md

 ### updates:

 1. Environment variables has been set via circleCi
-2. set_env removed from app backend
+2. set_env.sh file has been removed from app backend
-3. Infrastructure description, app dependencies and pipeline process is in separate .MD
+3. Infrastructure description, app dependencies and pipeline process are in separate .md